GSA/digitalgov.gov/content/posts/2018/02/2018-02-05-using-journey-mapping-streamline-processes-across-agencies.md

 slug: using-journey-mapping-streamline-processes-across-agencies
 date: 2018-02-05 11:52:00 -0400
 title: 'Using Journey Mapping to Streamline Processes Across Agencies'
-summary: 'Summary of an agency information sharing exercise to improve the customer experience for newly naturalized citizens attempting to travel abroad&#46;'
+summary: 'How one team used journey mapping to improve the customer experience for newly naturalized citizens attempting to travel abroad&#46;'
+deck: 'How one team used journey mapping to improve the customer experience for newly naturalized citizens attempting to travel abroad&#46;'
 authors:
   - lgodfrey
 topics: